Strategic Plan Year 1: 2024-2025

 E7: Maintain a strong presence at local community events, host more community-facing events on campus, and provide more opportunities for local community organizations and nonprofits to rent campus facilities.

-• 11 Community Partner events
+• 11 Community Partner events,

-• 1 business partner
+• 1 business partner,

-• 2 university transfer agreements
+• 2 university transfer agreements,

-• 6 youth related activities
+• 6 youth related activities,

-• 8 Shoreline specific events
+• 8 Shoreline specific events and several rental

 Goal F: Enrollment Management and Fiscal Stability: Foster the conditions for long-term financial stability and resilience through forecasting, effective enrollment management, revenue-enhancement, and revenue diversification opportunities.